XdstruCTor/Stat-modeling/README.md

 # Linear Regression Analysis Script

+This repository contains R Markdown files and resources for various statistical modeling projects.

-This repository contains an R script for performing a linear regression analysis on telecom data.
-The script includes steps for checking model assumptions such as multicollinearity, independence, homoscedasticity, and normality of residuals.
+The  first R script is for performing linear regression analysis on telecom data.script includes steps for checking model assumptions such as multicollinearity, independence, homoscedasticity, and normality of residuals.

 ## Table of Contents